Repetition to Ritual [+Summer Uniform '19]

-When life is high demand, these are the moments where time and space can expand and self can be refound - a discovery owed to necessity.
+When life is high demand these repetitive moments are the moments where time and space can expand and self can be refound - a discovery owed to necessity.

 The crash and burn that happens if your cup isn’t filled isn’t worth it.
-I’ve learned from picking up the pieces after a crumble over and over again, that its much more exhausting, effortful and straining on everyone to crash than just being upfront with myself, my family, or even in some moments, my clients, that I need time.
+I’ve learned from picking up the pieces after a crumble over and over again, that its much more exhausting, effortful and straining on everyone to crash.
+So time has to be found and it can always be found in the repetition of daily life.

-Since becoming a mother I’ve learned, out of necessity, to make my daily tasks my rituals - intentional, consistent, and therefore exponentially more valuable.
+Since becoming a mother I’m learning, out of necessity, to make my daily tasks my rituals - intentional, consistent, and therefore exponentially more valuable.
 2018 became a year of listening for and experimenting with how to be most efficient as a creator, business owner and mother (not in that order, or really any order to be honest).

-My natural way of seeing and processing the world is thru simplifying and creating new systems that work better than what exist so I am ALWAYS looking for ways to make everything I do more efficient.
+My natural way of seeing and processing the world is though ‘finding a better way'.
+I am ALWAYS looking for ways to make everything I do more efficient and more soulful.

-As I’ve stepped into my expression of womanhood, primarily and most potently, with the journey into motherhood, beginning my 30’s, and shedding a lot of childhood tendencies that felt safe and familiar, I have found a beautiful relationship to style.
+As I’ve stepped into my expression of womanhood, primarily and most potently, with the journey into motherhood, beginning my 30’s, and shedding a lot of adaptations of myself that felt safe and familiar, I have found a beautiful relationship to style.

-My personal expression of style.
+Specifically my personal expression of style.
 Just typing that makes me feel all womanly and happy inside.
-I know what it feels like to see a woman or man take my breath away with their confidence and the image of themselves they’ve curated and expressed.
-It’s Next Level.
-Another way to consciously exist, to project value, worth, and creativity into the world - which are all such nourishing energies for humanity right now.
+I know what it feels like to see a person strike me with their confidence and the visual representation of themselves they’ve curated and expressed.
+It’s ‘next level’ and a beautiful way to live consciously, to project value, worth, and creativity into the world - which are all such nourishing energies for humanity right now.
 We can all use more of them.

-My daily ritual of getting dressed is evolving into this beautiful moment with the opportunity for me to express myself, challenge myself, and create an environment of comfort or risk, depending on what I feel I need each day.
+My daily ritual of getting dressed is evolving into this beautiful moment of opportunity to express myself, challenge myself, and create an environment of comfort or risk, depending on what I feel I need that day.

-My past avoidance of shopping for clothes has now evolved into a basic clean out of a closet or drawer, a trip to donate it at the thrift store and a quick browse through the racks to see what treasures exist.
-Unbelievably, wool, cashmere, linen, and alpaca can all be found on those racks.
+My past avoidance of shopping for clothes has now evolved into a love of doing style my way - shopping less, thrifting more, committing to the importance of natural fibers, exploring how textiles influence our lives and planet.
+Unbelievably, wool, cashmere, linen, and alpaca can all be found on thrift racks.
 This has brought fun back into the dreaded task of shopping (mostly deterred by the awareness of the highly destructive and unsustainable nature of the fashion industry.)
-Finding women who embody style in a way that feels expansive and resonant to me, to cultivate that feeling of choosing beauty in my unique expression.
+I’ve realized my avoidance of shopping was a gift.
+It made me take the process slowly and do it consciously.

 As we near spring and summer and I imagine what this summer will represent - so much individuality, creative expression, landing, grounding, and visibility - I’m preparing my “uniform.”